khossain4337/AI-for-science-hpc/README.md

-In this repository we present the supplemental material for our manuscript "Demonstration of Portable Performance of Scientific Machine Learning on High Performance Computing Systems" submitted to SC 2023.
+In this repository we present the supplemental material for our manuscript "Demonstration of Portable Performance of Scientific Machine Learning on High Performance Computing Systems" submitted to the High Performance Python for Science at Scale (HPPSS) Workshop, which is part of the SC23 conference.

 Short Description
 =================

-In this manuscript, we present training performance metric (throughput, Images/sec) for a suite of scientific AI/ML applications across three state of the art hardware Nvidia A100, AMD Mi250, and Intel Data Center GPU Max 1550.
+In this manuscript, we present training performance metrics (measured as throughput, e.g., Images/sec or samples/sec) for a suite of scientific AI/ML applications across three state of the art
+hardware: Nvidia A100, AMD Mi250, and Intel Data Center GPU Max 1550.

 In this repository, we will provide the installation instructions (which might come from specific application repositories), and version details of specific